idirlab/graphnarrator/README.md

 ## Dataset

-The dataset can be downloaded from https://ufile.io/imzv8kqi
+The dataset can be downloaded from https://ufile.io/4fdbp22h

-The Wikipedia title to Freebase entity mid mapping file can be downloaded from https://ufile.io/l0fxu3ej
+The Wikipedia title to Freebase entity mid mapping file can be downloaded from https://ufile.io/hnfq8trx

 ## Setup
-We recommend create Conda enviroment to run the code.
+We recommend createv Conda enviroment to run the code.
 To create the Conda enviroment, run
 > ./setup_environment.sh